satindergrewal/Shurli/README.md

 Smiliar to Linux build, for Mac OS you'll find `dist/dist_osx` in `$HOME/go/src/github.com/Meshbits/shurli/`.
 You can rename, move or archive the `dist_osx` and distribute.

+##### Clean build

+To clean all compiled files execute the following command:

+    ```shell
+    cd $HOME/go/src/github.com/Meshbits/shurli
+    make clean
+    ```

+It will delete all dist and binary files the build commands created.